AmiraSayedMohamed/ESP_Object_Detection/README.md

-- if your camera is opened and everything is well now open the file in this rebo called Object detection_Code.py and copy this code and paste it on pycharm << this  is the code for detecting objects
+- if your camera is opened and everything is well now open the file in this rebo called Object detection_Code.py and copy this code and paste it on pycharm << this  is the code for detecting objects All the edits you need to made on this code only the ip address of the camera and type of you img format , the second edit is you model path